Ar7eniyan/sway-alttab/README.md

 exec ~/.cargo/bin/swaywm-alttab /dev/input/eventN
 ```

-### Custom key combination
+### Custom shortcut

-The default key combination is `(LMeta|RMeta)+Tab`, remember that.
-But if you want, you can configure any key combination by using command line `--modifiers` and `--trigger` options.
+The default shortcut is `(LMeta|RMeta)+Tab`, remember that.
+But if you want, you can configure any key combination by using `--modifiers` and `--trigger` options.
 For example, the default setup would look like this if redundantly configured with the mentioned options: `swaywm-alttab --modifiers KEY_LEFTMETA KEY_RIGHTMETA --trigger KEY_TAB <input device>`.
+Supported key names (`KEY_TAB`, etc.) are listed [here](https://docs.rs/evdev-rs/latest/evdev_rs/enums/enum.EV_KEY.html) and are the `EV_KEY` keycode names from the [Linux API code](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).
 The app supports setting 1 or 2 modifier keys, and exactly one trigger key if you need to change it for some reason.
 To use the Alt+Tab shortcut (like on most platforms) instead of Meta+Tab, run the app like this:
 ```
 ~/.cargo/bin/swaywm-alttab <input device> --modifiers KEY_LEFTALT
 ```